LittleBaiBai/deadly-yamls/demo-draft.md

 ## OAuth2 integration

 ### Internal user access - cluster OIDC
+!!PROBABLY GOING TO SCRATCH THIS.
+LEAVING HERE FOR NOW TO REUSE SOME OF THE WORDING!!

 For internal facing applications, there is often a need to authenticate access to APIs using internal identity systems.
 Kubernetes can integrate the cluster security with an external identity provider using the Open ID Connect protocol (OIDC).